 In 2016, we donated a design to Wikileaks for fundraising purposes.

 As of 2018, the company has released t-shirts denouncing US President Donald Trump, his unconstitutional muslim ban and plans for a US-Mexico border wall.
 They have also openly condemned former UK Prime Minister Tony Blair, US presidential candidate Hillary Clinton, and Russian President Vladimir Putin.

 Conversely, they have promoted the Pardon Snowden campaign, Women’s March on Washington, and the 2017 October Revolution centenary.

 in 2017, ALLRIOT also assisted the online fashion publication Muslim Girl to promote their Muslim Women’s Day campaign, in order to raise awareness about Islamophobia after Trump’s electoral victory.

 In 2018, we’re raising funds for Switchback, an intensive rehabilitation program for young offenders.

 ALLRIOT’s founder Margarita Goroshkevich began her career in fashion design after graduating in 2006 from the London College of Fashion.
-She originally started working as a menswear retail designer for many British and European high-street brands.
+She originally started working as a fashion consultant and a freelance menswear designer for many British and European high-street brands.

 After several years of designing clothing for other companies, she became disillusioned with working in the fashion industry, stating that it was an “artificial manufacturing of demand and consumption” and that the sector was unsustainable and unethical.
 Shortly afterwards, she created the ALLRIOT brand in order to offer a fresh alternative to commercial trend-driven streetwear.